 Over 200 NASFAA members have signed up to volunteer as mentors for new aid administrators, mentors to high school guidance counselors, or speakers for financial aid using the Speaker Mentor Directory.
 Connect with a colleague to get invaluable advice, invite one to speak at your school or institution, and learn from the NASFAA community.

-NASFAA’s online Speaker Mentor Directory allows you search by name, state, keyword or region to help find a volunteer in your local area!
+NASFAA’s online Speaker Mentor Directory allows NASFAA members to search by name, state, keyword or region to help find a volunteer in your local area.
 To offer your own services, simply log in to your myNASFAA profile, scroll down to click “Edit,” navigate to the Demographic Information tab, and scroll down to the “Speaker/Mentor Directory Listing.”
 Once you complete your profile, you can update it any time.

 We provide a Financial Aid Night event kit (members only), including a slide show, presenter's guide, participant handouts, and guide to planning a successful event.

 NASFAA has worked in collaboration with other higher education organizations and The U.S. Department of Education to develop an English-to-Spanish Glossary of Financial Aid Terms and an outreach poster targeted to unaccompanied homeless youth.

 The National Association for the Education of Homeless Children and Youth (NAEHCY) has a number of resources available to help you counsel homeless students.
 NASFAA works closely with NAEHCY to ensure the accuracy of the financial aid information.
 Additional information has been compiled in this Casey Foundation resource: Improving Higher Education Outcomes for Young Adults in Foster Care.

 For students in other unique situations, see our tip sheets on working with students in special circumstances.